hashicorp/consul/website/source/docs/connect/registration.html.md

 ## Sidecar Service Registration

-To reduce the amount of boilerplate needed for a sidecar proxy, application service definitions may define inline, which are an opinionated shorthand for a separate full proxy registration as described here.
+To reduce the amount of boilerplate needed for a sidecar proxy, application service definitions may define an inline sidecar service block.
+This is an opinionated shorthand for a separate full proxy registration as described here.
 For a description of the opinionated defaults, see the [sidecar service registrations documentation](/docs/connect/registration/sidecar-service.html).